-- 1. Passage cells using an enzyme-free passaging protocol until step 8 (section 5.1.1 or 5.1.2) or the enzymatic passaging protocol until step 10 (section 5.2). - 2.
-Centrifuge at 300 x q for 5 minutes at room temperature (15 25°C). - 3.
-Gently aspirate the supernatant, taking care not to disrupt the cell pellet. - 4.
-Gently resuspend the pellet with 1 mL per well harvested of cold (2 8°C) mFreSRTM or CryoStor® CS10 using a serological pipette.
+- 1. Passage cells using enzyme-free passaging protocols until step 8 (section 5.1) or the enzymatic passaging protocol until step 10 (section 5.2). - 2.
+Centrifuge at 300 x g for 5 minutes at room temperature (15 25°C). - Gently aspirate the supernatant taking care not to disrupt the cell pellet. - 4.
+Gently resuspend the pellet with 1 mL per well harvested of cold (2 8°C) mFreSRTM or CryoStor®CS10 using a serological pipette.
 Minimize the break-up of cell aggregates when dislodging the pellet. - 5.
 Transfer 1 mL of cell aggregates mixture into each labeled cryovial using a 2 mL serological pipette. - 6.
-Cryopreserve cell aggregates using either: - A standard slow rate-controlled cooling protocol that reduces temperatures at approximately -1°C/min, followed by long-term storage at -135°C (liquid nitrogen) or colder.
-Long-term storage at -80°C is not recommended. - A multi-step protocol where cells are kept at -20°C for 2 hours, followed by -80°C for 2 hours, followed by long-term storage at -135°C (liquid nitrogen) or colder.
+Freeze cell aggregates using either: - a standard slow rate controlled cooling protocol that reduces temperatures at approximately -1°C/min, followed by long-term storage at -135°C (liquid nitrogen) or colder.
+Long-term storage at -80°C is not recommended. - o a multi-step protocol where cells are kept at -20°C for 2 hours, followed by -80°C for 2 hours, followed by long-term storage at -135°C (liquid nitrogen) or colder.

-Thawing Cells
+Thawing

-Human ES and iPS cells should be thawed into coated cultureware (section 4.2).
+Human ES and iPS cells should be thawed into previously-coated cultureware (section 4.2).
 In general, one vial of cells cryopreserved as described above can be successfully thawed into 1 - 2 wells of a 6-well plate.